 FAA says although it only received three-quarters of the amount it requested as part of the supplemental appropriations process, it would not have to furlough any controllers.
 The agency said it needed $100 million in extra funding to meet a shortfall in its air traffic services budget, without which it would have to furlough controllers for a few days.
 However, congressional appropriators granted only $75 million in the final version of the supplemental bill.
 FAA Air Traffic Service ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "$75 Million Enough To Prevent Controller Furloughs, FAA Says".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "$75 Million Enough To Prevent Controller Furloughs, FAA Says".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.